Last Updated on February 26, 2021 by Julia Wilson

 How do cysts get into animal tissues?

 The entire life-cycle of T. gondii has been covered in detail here so I won’t go over that ground again.
 Cyst formation occurs in the tissues when the host’s own immune system mounts an attack against the parasite.
 In response, tachyzoites (T. gondii pseudocysts) convert to bradyzoites and form cysts within the tissues.
-Tissue cysts can remain in the host for the entire lifetime.
+Tissue cysts can remain in the host for an entire lifetime.
 The location of these cysts varies from species to species, but commonly affected parts include the brain, eyes, heart and skeletal muscles.
 At this point, if the host (for example a rat, bird, cat, etc.) consumes infected tissue containing cysts, they become infected.

 Why is this so important?